 Who have been the biggest influences on you, your thinking and your approach to your work?

 There have been many people who I have learned from in my career.
 Many managed reputation well and many didn’t – equally important for learning!
 But the two people who stand out as being the main influencers in my career are my Dad and my third boss.

 My Dad, George McTavish, moulded my sense and judgment through his personal qualities of integrity, fairness and strong character.
 It’s an inspiring legacy and one for which I am forever grateful.
 My third boss, Sandy Anderson, was a strong leader who carried his extensive teams through challenging times by influence, not authority.
 He also trusted the judgement of a very young woman (me) and was always open to respectful challenge.
 He inadvertently shaped my career and my respect for influential leadership and the power of strong reputation management.

 Reputation manager Fiona Fenwick

 Fiona is founder of fifteenminutes, a reputation management firm which works closely with individuals and senior teams in the corporate and sporting worlds.
 She helps clients understand the value of personal influence and why reputation is important for future goals, aspirations, and success.

 Fiona is a sought-after international public speaker.
-Her first book, Stand Out And Step Up, is defined as a reputation toolkit for life and is set to be published in 2017.
+Her first book, Stand Out And Step Up, is defined as a reputation toolkit for life and was published in 2017.
 Fiona says her book is a lifetime reference for any career stage, including those who have not checked in on their reputation for a while!

 © Communicate Influence.
 Please see Communicate Influence’s Terms and Conditions for information on sharing, adapting or attributing content.